keltia/fetiche-rs/README.md

 a single interface to multi sources.

 `process-data`  works on the drones and flights data through [Clickhouse] and does various SQL-backed procedures to gather and calculates metrics including distances (2D and 3D).

 `adsb-to-parquet` is a temporary converter between the CSV files we receive the ADS-B data into compressed parquet files.
 As my patch to improve [bdt]  has been merged, `bdt` is now used instead.

 `opensky-history` is for retrieving historical data from [Opensky].
 This access is managed through an SSH-based shell to the Impala database.
 This is for everything older than 1h of real-time data which does complicate things.
 This utility use the [pyopensky] Python module (embedded through the `inline-python` crate).
+There is also a pure python script that does the same in `scripts/`.

 ## Installation